rideshareatx/presentation/mobility.md

 ===

-# Next Steps
+### Next Steps
 - Wrap up version 0.1
 - Alpha test with a few hundred brave souls
 - Build a core team

 ===

-# Up Next
+### Up Next
 - Develop mobile and karma capabilities
 - Beta test with a handful of large area employers
 - Work out all the kinks

 ===

-# Dream Big
+### Make a Difference
 - Launch to the public by year-end
 - Help incentivize good behavior
-- Support the city, independents, and entrepreneurs
+- Support our city, independents, and entrepreneurs

+===

+### Change the World
+- Translate to all major languages
+- Build network of non-profit and govt. sponsors
+- Give cities worldwide a new tool to encourage safe ridesharing
+- Help operators to contribute improvements to source code, benefitting everyone